England and Wales

 - the long-term classification (LTC) system (only applies to eligible class B areas).

-New areas are initially given annual/temporary classifications until they meet the criteria for an LTC.
-Harvesting sites that do not meet LTC criteria are automatically classified under the annual/temporary classification system.
+New class B areas are initially given annual classifications until they meet the criteria for an LTC.
+Harvesting sites that do not meet LTC criteria are automatically classified under the annual classification system.

-All new harvesting areas are required to have a full sanitary survey/Provisional Representative Monitoring Point (PRMP) assessment prior to the preparation of a sampling plan.
+All new harvesting areas are required to have a sanitary survey prior to the preparation of a sampling plan.
 The plan identifies appropriate monitoring points for the site(s) in question.

 Food Business Operators wishing to harvest in an unclassified area should speak in the first instance to their Local Authority.
 Applications to harvest are to be completed in conjunction with the relevant Local Authority and submitted to the Food Standards Agency (FSA).
-A verification check will be carried out and once completed the application will be sent for a Provisional Representative Monitoring Point Assessment.
-This will take the form of a desk study, in order to determine a sampling plan whereby a period of preliminary sampling will be carried out to assess the microbiological standard of the water and a classification category will be awarded.
+A verification check will be carried out prior to a sanitary survey being commissioned.
+The sanitary survey determines the sampling plan whereby a period of preliminary sampling will be carried out to assess the microbiological standard of the shellfish and a classification category will be awarded.
 Once the site is classified harvesting can commence.

 For full details see the Classification Protocol for England and Wales (see below).